Rutvik1711/Java-Web-Component-Dev-Guide/README.md

 ===========================Using Eclipse for Java WCD===========================

-  Configure your server on Eclipse : Eclipse -> Preferences -> Server -> Run
+  Configure your server on Eclipse :
-     time envir. -> Add
-ii)  File -> New -> Dynamic Web Project -> Name It and Click Ok iii) Go to the Project created and Go to properties -> In Java Build Path ->
+ i)  New -> Server -> Follow steps as per wizard keeping in mind version of Tomcat ii)  File -> New -> Dynamic Web Project -> Name It, select version as 2.5(to get web.xml created auto) and Click Ok iii) Go to the Project created and Go to properties -> In Java Build Path ->
      Libraries ->Add External JARs -> Tomcat/lib -> Servlet-api.jar -> Order
      And Export -> Select All -> Apply and Close